 Dr. Rodriguez is honored to currently serve a 3-year term on the US President’s Council Science Board for Fitness, Sport, and Nutrition.
 She is a 2016 Aspen Institute Scholar for Spotlight Health and has been awarded Top Doctor of San Diego for 2014-2016 in the San Diego Magazine.
 Dr. Rodriguez has served as the Medical Director for the High Performance Center for Team USA (11 sports) at the 2016 Olympics in Rio.

-Dr. Myers finished her Sports Medicine Fellowship with San Diego Sports Medicine in July, 2014, and then joined our practice as a full time provider on August 1, 2014.
+Dr. Myers finished her Sports Medicine Fellowship with San Diego Sports Medicine & Family Health Center in July 2014, and then joined our practice as a full time provider on August 1, 2014.
 Previously, she completed her Family Practice residency in Downey, California, and a fellowship in Osteopathic Manipulative Medicine at Western University, where she learned to incorporate osteopathy into the care of all of her patients.
 Dr. Myers completed her undergraduate studies in Biology and Spanish at Cornell College and is bilingual.
 Originally from Wrightwood, California, Dr. Myers enjoys skiing, hiking, tennis, soccer, and surfing.

 In September of 2010, I suffered a cardiac arrest while playing tennis.
 This has changed my approach toward preventative care in general and especially prevention of cardiac disease.
 The knowledge that I gained from my personal experience is passed along to my patients in the daily treatment and discussions about risk factors for cardiac disease.
 As a sports medicine physician, I have always encouraged my patients to be active.
 I believe that we have the best approach to keeping you active and getting you back to activity as quickly as possible when you are injured.
 That is why we have added such complementary services such as acupuncture and massage therapy to our practice.
 It is our goal to provide the highest level of care for all of your medical needs.
 When you do need further care we are here to guide the way and get you to the right specialist.